The Gist: Your email welcome series is your chance to take advantage of a new email subscriber's excitement and interest.

 At 10 subscribers per day, there’d regularly be up to 70 subscribers waiting a week to hear from me again after first opting in.

 That’s a LOT of missed opportunities to further win those people over, and turn new acquaintances of my businesses into total BFFs.
-By the time they finally heard from me with my brilliant, brilliant content, they cared about me WAY less than when they first signed up.
+By the time they finally heard from me with my brilliant, brilliant emails, they cared about me WAY less than when they first signed up.

 Back then, it probably took wayyy longer than necessary to build a close relationship with my email audience.
-Sure, it eventually happened, but with a good welcome email series we could have really sped up the process, helped them more, and grown my biz faster.
+Sure, it eventually happened, but with a good welcome email series we could have really sped up the process, helped them more, and grown my business faster.

 All I can say now is “you live and you learn.” ¯\_(ツ)_/¯